Buy Tickets

 Ever changing, full of possibility and intentionally unorthodox – they’re a good combo and we’re excited to bring them back into the Valley Fest fold.

-The heart of the Heliswing will be a reclaimed Westland Lynx helicopter which has most of its life with the British Army in active service.
+The heart of the Heliswing is a reclaimed Westland Lynx helicopter which has most of its life with the British Army in active service.
 After Army service was over it was used for fire fighting and escape training at HMS Culdrose in Cornwall on the Predannock airfield.
 Arcadia bought the helicopter along with 4 others in a clearance of the site.
-We are excited to see what life the Lynx will have with Arcadia, the sky is the limit!

 The Backstory